Medtronic-LABS/spice-server/README.md

 ### Sendgrid Mail service Setup

-> Note: When you choose to use the open-source Sendgrid email service, follow the below instructions.
+> Note: When you choose to use the Sendgrid email free service, follow the below instructions.

 - Add the sendgrid dependency in the file: spice-server/backend/notification-service/pom.xml
 ```sh